Snowball marches: Background

 The Australian Imperial Force was formed promptly on the declaration of World War I as a volunteer force; many men signed up immediately.
 From mid-June 1915 there was a substantial increase in recruitment, as state-based Parliamentary recruiting committees were formed and became active in towns, boroughs and shires.
-In June 1915 the Minister for Defense set recruitment goals at 5,300 men per month in order to maintain the forces fighting at Gallipoli.
+In June 1915 the Minister for Defence George Pearce set recruitment goals at 5,300 men per month in order to maintain the forces fighting at Gallipoli.

 This target was exceeded in Victoria when 21,698 men enlisted in that month, the largest number from any state during the war.
-The campaign in New South Wales by contrast was disappointing for state leaders — especially so in light of interstate rivalry between the two neighbors.
+The campaign in New South Wales by contrast was disappointing for state leaders — especially so in light of interstate rivalry between the two neighbours.
 It was suggested by the Premier of New South Wales, William Holman, that one of the reasons New South Wales was not meeting the targets was because the military authorities were not ready to accept the men at the time they offered to enlist and told them to come back later.

-In response to these embarrassing recruitment shortfalls, some New South Wales residents launched a series of 'snowball' recruiting marches, which were intended to encourage men to enlist through the marchers' example.
+In response to these embarrassing recruitment shortfalls, some New South Wales residents launched a series of snowball recruiting marches, which were intended to encourage men to enlist through the marchers' example.
 The first march was a locally based initiative led by the captain of the local Rifle Club in October 1915; eight other marches were known to have taken place over the next four months.
 Military authorities were initially ambivalent about the marches; they were not certain whether or not the men should march with rifles, when their pay would start, and who would clothe or feed them.
 Along the route however, local communities fed and housed the men, and the marches gained tremendous publicity.
 About 1,500 men marched in total, and they are credited by some sources with persuading anywhere from two to three times that number to enlist as a result.